energywebfoundation/ev-dashboard-client/README.md

 # EV Dashboard Client v0.1

 ## Disclaimer
-> The EW-DID library is not ready for production grade applications.
+> The EV Dashboard Client is not ready for production grade applications.

 ## Introduction
 This repository provides apps and packages to allow assets/devices to register in the ev-dashboard